jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Variant calling of _in vivo_ evolved clones

-To analyze the mutations present in _in vivo_ evolved clones we performed the same analysis as the one explained for the EE variant calling.
-Refer to *link_to_script*.
+To analyze the mutations present in _in vivo_ evolved clones we performed the same analysis as the one explained for the EE variant calling in /WGS_analysis_EE/breseq_pipeline.sh.
+We closed the genomes of one of the isolates per lineage doing hybrid assembly and annotated them using PGAP as explained in *link_to_script*.

 #### GAM model of IS1 transposition _in vivo_